kantarsifo/SifoInternetAndroidSDK/README.md

 ### Trusted web activity Integration

-You just need to call setTWAInfo function in SDK initialization and set the URL and extra parameters if you have extra parameters as shown below
+You just need to call setTWAInfo function in SDK initialization and set the URL and extra parameters if you have extra parameters as like below code

 ```kotlin
 TSMobileAnalytics.createInstance(